-Class and Object are two most important concept of Object oriented
+Class and Object are the two most important concepts of Object-oriented

-is a blueprint to create different objects of same type.
-This may looks
+is a blueprint to create different objects of the same type.
+This may look

-simple to many of you but if you are beginner or just heard term Object
+simple to many of you but if you are a beginner or just heard the term Object

-Oriented Programming language it might not be that simple.
+Oriented Programming language might not be that simple.
 I have met many

-students, beginners and programmers who don’t know difference between class and
+students, beginners, and programmers who don’t know the difference between class and

-confusion in beginners' mind.
+confusion in beginners' minds.
 Both of them are totally different things, class

 and object in OOPS are concepts and applicable to all Object-oriented